mbasaran96/Object-Recognition/README.md

 The bounding box list (*BBox_List_2017.csv*) can also be downloaded from the link shared above. <br />
 It contains the associated labels with its coordinates for only 984 images. <br />
 Out of 984 images, 93 duplicates are included in the list, indicating that these have more than one pathology classified. <br />
+The *Bounding Box folder* uploaded in the repository does not contain all images split into its subfolders, as GitHub does not allow this size of images.
+It should only show visualize the structure of the subfolders and its **.png and .txt files**.

 # YOLOv8n